Huskers hammer Cyclones

 Quarterbacks Jerry Tagge and Van Brownson also sneaked over for TDs.

-Nebraska’s 19 seniors wound up their NU home careers with a Memorial Stadium record of 18-1-0 and boosted their total mark to 29-2-1 as they headed for Kansas State, Oklahoma and Hawaii.
+Nebraska’s 19 seniors wound up their NU home careers with a Memorial Stadium record of 18-1-0 and boosted their total mark to 29-2-1.

 H’MAX NOTES: Defensive end John Adkins set up NU’s first TD with the theft of a Dean Carlson pass, which he returned 19 yards to the ISU 44. … The Huskers settled for a field goal on their first drive after a Jeff Kinney TD run was nullified by a holding penalty.
 The drive began with a 58-yard run by fullback Bill Olds. … ISU tailback George Amundson, the Big Eight’s second-leading ground gainer, had 83 yards rushing.
 He also spelled Carlson briefly at quarterback.